 Serving as Assistant Chief at the Ohio Division of State Fire Marshal, Fire Prevention Bureau.
 I develop lesson plans to add to the current fire and life safety education curriculum.
 I also supervise a team of field educators.

 I am participating as a member of the IFSTA validation committee for the upcoming fourth edition of their publication Fire and Life Safety Educator.

-I’m serving as public relations chairperson for the Ohio Certified Public Manager® Society.
+I was recently elected to the President-Elect position for the Ohio Certified Public Manager® Society.
+I had been serving as Public Relations Chair for the past several years.
 My latest projects have included completely renovating the web site, promoting member activities and finishing final releases on the recent awards presented at the annual Leadership Conference.